Guanlong: Description

 Guanlong was a relatively small theropod, reaching 3–3.5 m in length and 125 kg in body mass.
 Its fossils were found in the Shishugou Formation dating to about 160 million years ago, in the Oxfordian stage of the Late Jurassic period, 92 million years before its well-known relative Tyrannosaurus.
 This bipedal saurischian theropod shared many traits with its descendants, and also had some unusual ones, like a large crest on its head.
 Unlike later tyrannosaurs, Guanlong had three long fingers on its hands.
 Aside from its distinctive crest, it would have resembled its close relative Dilong, and like Dilong may have had a coat of primitive feathers.

 Classification

-In a recent study, Guanlong was found to be in a clade with both Proceratosaurus and Kileskus.
+A 2013 study found Guanlong to be in a clade with both Proceratosaurus and Kileskus.
 Together they formed the family Proceratosauridae with a clade containing Sinotyrannus, Juratyrant and Stokesosaurus.
 However, in 2014 another study was published, instead finding Stokesosaurus and Juratyrant outside the family, which only included Guanlong, Proceratosaurus, Kileskus and Sinotyrannus.

 Below is a simplified cladogram of the later analysis, from Fiorillo & Tykoski, 2014.

+In 2024, the describers of Alpkarakush recovered Dilong and proceratosaurids (Proceratosaurus and Guanlong) outside Tyrannosauroidea based on their phylogenetic analysis.